-KiCAD is a free software for electrical design automation and this software does not require any licence.
-Documentation of this software is distributed under two choices; GNU General Pubic Licence and Creative Common Atributes.
-KiCAD is freely available software, but for new development they accept money as a donation, if anyone want to donate, otherwise its free for all users.
-Setup of this software and libraries are easily available from its website.
+KiCAD is a popular software for electrical design automation and it does not require any license hence it is completely free to use PCB Design Software.
+Documentation of this software is distributed under two choices; GNU General Pubic Licence and Creative Common Attributes.
+KiCAD is freely available software, but for new development, they accept money as a donation if anyone wants to donate, otherwise it is free for all users.
+The setup of this software and libraries are easily available from its website.
 You can download the KiCAD and its libraries from its official website.

 KiCAD is developed by jean-pierre charras.
-This software is used to create a BoM (Bill of Materials), Gerber file and also it provides 3D layout of the PCB.
-KiCAD also have their own library, which contains most of all electrical components.
-This software is also available in 19 different languages and it can run in windows, Linux and MAC.
+This software can also be used to create a BoM (Bill of Materials), Gerber file and it also provides 3D layout of the PCB.
+KiCAD also has it's own library, which contains most of the electrical components.
+This software is also available in 19 different languages and it can run in Windows, Linux and MAC.

 KiCAD is divided into five parts;

-Out of this parts Eeschema and pcbnew is mostly used.
-Eeschema has features like custom symbol creation, electrical rule checking and hierarchical schematic sheets.
-In PcbNew, it provides very easy way to routing the components and also it makes easy to troubleshooting of PCB. if you want to change any vias, hole, trace or any other components of PCB, it is easy in KiCAD compared to other software.
-When you made a PCB, you can check your design in interactive 3D view.
+Out of these parts, Eeschema and pcbnew are the most used options.
+Eeschema has features like custom symbol creation, electrical rule checking, and hierarchical schematic sheets.
+In PcbNew, it provides a very easy way for routing the components and makes it easy for troubleshooting the PCB Design. if you want to change any vias, hole, trace or any other components of PCB, it is easy in KiCAD compared to other software.
+After you have designed your PCB, you can check your design in interactive 3D view.
 Eeschema and pcbnew also supports EAGLE files.
-If you are new with KiCAD, tutorials are also given in PDF format in many languages and also video tutorials are also available in website.
+If you are new with KiCAD, tutorials are also given in PDF format in many languages and also video tutorials are also available on their website.

-Name of this software was coming from name of the company Oregon.
+The name of this software came from the name of the company Oregon.
 OrCAD = Oregon + CAD.
-This software is not freely available.
-Price of this licence version is starting 2300 USD.
+This software is not freely available, the price of it's license version is starting 2300 USD.
 OrCAD is developed by John Durbetaki, Ken and Keith Seymour.

-OrCAD is divided in two parts; OrCAD Capture and PSpice.
+OrCAD is divided into two parts; OrCAD Capture and PSpice.
 OrCAD Capture is used to design circuits and this part is known as PCB suite.
 OrCAD provides three types of PCB suites; OrCAD Standard, OrCAD Professional and Allegro PCB.
 OrCAD standard is a concept to production design environment and price of this is starting from 1300 USD.
-OrCAD Professional has professional grade PCB design capabilities.
-This version is costly compare to standard version and it worth 2300 USD.
+OrCAD Professional has professional-grade PCB design capabilities.
+This version is costly compared to the standard version and costs around 2300 USD.
 Allegro PCB is used for expertise level PCB design.

 OrCAD PSpice is used for simulation and verification for circuit.
 PSpice is stands for Personal Simulation Program with Integrated Circuit Emphasis.
 Capture and PSpice make complete simulator and PCB designing tool.
 PSpice is also available in two versions; PSpice Designer and PCB Designer plus.
-PSpice Designer is for industry standard simulation technology and contains 33000 parts in library.
+PSpice Designer is for industry-standard simulation and contains 33000 parts in the library.
 This version is starting from 1980 USD.
-PSpice designer plus is analyse for reliability, cost and yield.
-This version has all features of PCB designer and other unique features like cost analysis, yield analysis, design optimisation, system C/C++ modelling and simulation, reliability analysis and HW/SW co-simulation.
+PSpice designer plus is to analyze for reliability, cost, and yield.
+This version has all features of PCB designer and other unique features like cost analysis, yield analysis, design optimization, system C/C++ modeling and simulation, reliability analysis and HW/SW co-simulation.

-Out of these software, Eagle provides best results for PCB designing.
-If you are professional PCB designer and your application is very large and complex and you don’t have money consideration than go for Altium designer.
-If you are beginner and you don’t have much more idea about PCB designing than go for EAGLE or EasyEDA, because you find very good resources and tutorial from internet which is very helpful if you are beginner.
-If you need it in a Company and don’t want to purchase any licence then use KiCAD.
+Out of all these software, Eagle provides the best results for PCB designing.
+If you are a professional PCB designer and your application is very large and complex then go for Altium designer.
+If you are beginner and just starting with PCB designing than go for EAGLE or EasyEDA, because you will find very good resources and tutorials from the internet which is very helpful if you are a beginner.
+If you need it in a Company and don’t want to purchase any license then use KiCAD.